g150446/flex-connectbot/README.md

 ### Android Studio

-ConnectBot is most easily developed in [Android Studio]( https://developer.android.com/studio/).
+FlexConnectBot is most easily developed in [Android Studio]( https://developer.android.com/studio/).
 You can import this project directly from its project creation screen by importing from the GitHub URL.

 ### Command line

-To compile ConnectBot using `gradlew`, you must first specify where your Android SDK is via the `ANDROID_SDK_HOME` environment variable.
+To compile FlexConnectBot using `gradlew`, you must first specify where your Android SDK is via the `ANDROID_SDK_HOME` environment variable.
 Then you can invoke the Gradle wrapper to build: